idodoron11/MP3Downloader/README.md

 # MP3 Downloader
 I wrote this script to automate music downloading from https://free-mp3-download.net.

-$$This project is archived since https://free-mp3-download.net has shut down**
+**This project is archived since https://free-mp3-download.net has shut down**

 ## Requirements
 1. Python 3